TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 -------
 The :class:`ttk.Spinbox` widget is a :class:`ttk.Entry` enhanced with increment and decrement arrows.
 It can be used for numbers or lists of string values.
-This widget is a subclass of :class:`Entry`.
+This widget is a subkundi of :class:`Entry`.

-Besides the methods inherited from :class:`Widget`: :meth:`Widget.cget`, :meth:`Widget.configure`, :meth:`Widget.identify`, :meth:`Widget.instate`
+Besides the methods inherited kutoka :class:`Widget`: :meth:`Widget.cget`, :meth:`Widget.configure`, :meth:`Widget.identify`, :meth:`Widget.instate`
-and :meth:`Widget.state`, and the following inherited from :class:`Entry`:
+and :meth:`Widget.state`, and the following inherited kutoka :class:`Entry`:
 :meth:`Entry.bbox`, :meth:`Entry.delete`, :meth:`Entry.icursor`,
 :meth:`Entry.index`, :meth:`Entry.insert`, :meth:`Entry.xview`,
 it has some other methods, described at :class:`ttk.Spinbox`.